briana-barajas/climatree-shiny-FORK/shinydashboard/text/transparency.md

-Change transparency of the map depending on the map tiles
+Change transparency of the map <!--depending on the map tiles -->